aliostad/ConveyorBelt/README.md

  - GracePeriodMinutes (int): Depends on how often your logs gets copied to Azure table.
 If it is 10 minutes then 15 should be ok, if it is 1 minute then 3 is fine.
  - IsActive (bool): True
  - MappingName (string): `WADLogsTable`.
 ConveyorBelt would look for mapping in `<ConveyorBelt_MappingsPath>/<MappingName>`.json
- - LastOffsetPoint (string): set to ISO Date (second and millisecond must be zero) from which you want the data to be copied e.g. 2015-02-15T19:34:00.0000000+00:00
+ - LastOffsetPoint (string): set to ISO Date (second and millisecond MUST BE ZERO!!) from which you want the data to be copied e.g. 2015-02-15T19:34:00.0000000+00:00
  - LastScheduled (datetime): set it to a date in the past
  - MaxItemsInAScheduleRun (int): 100000 is fine
  - SchedulerType (string): ConveyorBelt.Tooling.Scheduling.MinuteTableShardScheduler